jreisinger/docs/data/blog/2018-09-26_perl-one-liners.md

 perl -Mbignum=bpi -wle "print bpi(2000)"
 ```

-`perl` is the Perl language interpreter. `-M` and `-wle` are the command line switches or options that modify `perl`'s behaviour.
-See below for explanation what they mean.
+`perl` is the Perl language interpreter. `-M` and `-wle` are the command line switches (or options) that modify the `perl`'s behaviour.
+See below for explanation of what they mean.
 The string within doubles quotes is the Perl code that gets executed.
 In this case it calculates the Pi with accuracy of 2000 digits.
 The command will take a while to finish.

+# Switches

-These are the command line switches I find most useful
+These are some of the most used command line switches:

 * `-e '<code>'` -- **e**xecute `<code>`
 * `-E '<code>'` -- **E**xecute `<code>` enabling [feature](http://perldoc.perl.org/feature.html) bundle (like `use 5.010`) for your version of Perl